 Pokemon Go a headache for Dutch police

+issued a warning for players to be alert and to explain what they're doing when someon asks.
 The Academic Medical Center in Amsterdam is also experiencing some problems around the game, with people walking around in areas where no visitors are allowed.
 "There is a sick Pokemon in the AMC - we will care for him.
 We would appreciate it if you don't visit."
 The hospital said on Facebook.